trushnick/cstruct2xml/README.md

 Converts C structures into XML-output.

 # Usage
 Used to convert structure definitions from C/C++ into xml format.
+This "xml-generator" is made for descriptive structures, so no pointers, vectors, etc. supported.
 After generating xml, you can use XSLT to transform xml from output format to any other format you need.
-Originally was made for specific tasks at work.

 You can use script from `example` folder to convert structures to xml format.
 Use `-h` option to see script usage.

 # Not implemented
-- array size resolving
+- array size interpretation
-- pointers
-I don't think that pointers will be supported since this utility made for descriptive structures (parameters) that don't have any pointers at all.
-- type resolving
+- pointers, vectors, bit fields, dynamic data structures, etc. (Probably will never support this: see usage)
 - binary, octal and hex numbers in array size
+- look-up includes for type resolving

 # Tests
 To run tests you can use bash script `run_tests.sh`.